Town of Rocky Mountain House

 Must be the legal owner of an existing low-rise residential property located in the Town of Rocky Mountain House and meet all requirements listed in the Town of Rocky Mountain House CEIP Terms and Conditions.

-All eligible energy efficiency and renewable energy upgrades are posted on the Eligible Upgrades pages.
+All eligible energy efficiency and renewable energy upgrades are posted under Residential Upgrades.
 Upgrades must have a minimum cost of $3,000 to qualify for financing.

-The maximum financing term is the lesser of 20 years or the effective useful life (EUL) of the eligible upgrades.
-The EUL is the average time in years where the upgrade is expected to result in energy savings and is noted on the Residential Eligible Upgrades pages.
+The maximum payment term is the lesser of 20 years or the effective useful life (EUL) of the eligible upgrades.
+The EUL is the average time in years where the upgrade is expected to result in energy savings and is noted under Residential Upgrades.

 The interest rate provided by the Town of Rocky Mountain House for eligible CEIP projects will not exceed the ATB prime interest rate plus 1%.